Government officials meet to begin discussions on mining work plan

 Get Involved in Your Community

 Support your community and make an impact by sitting on one of CYFN’s boards or committees.
-There are member opportunities for three boards and committees.
-DEADLINE for applications is NOVEMBER 1, 2016, at 4:30 PM
+There are member opportunities for four boards and committees.
+There are seven open opportunities available.
+DEADLINE for applications is MARCH 3, 2017, at 4:30 p.m.

 Their Own Yukon